Central values of additive twists of cuspidal $L$-functions: Applications to

 \section{Applications to $L(f\otimes \chi,1/2) $}

 We now apply our results to the averages of certain families constructed from the multiplicative twists $L(f\otimes \chi, 1/2)$ and thus giving a proof of Corollary \ref{multiplicativetwistsgeneral}.
-The connection between multiplicative and additive twists is for primitive characters given by the Birch--Stevens formula \cite[Theorem 2.3]{MaRu19}, but some cleverness has to be applied in order to deal with non-primitive characters.\\ Our results apply to a newform $f\in \mathcal{S}_k(\Gamma_0(q))$ of even weight $k$ and level $q$ with Fourier expansion (at $\infty$) given by
+The connection between multiplicative and additive twists is for primitive characters given by the Birch--Stevens formula \cite[Theorem 2.3]{MaRu19}, but some cleverness has to be applied in order to deal with non-primitive characters.